askmadsen/code-puzzles/README.md

 ## Additional Information
 - This repository does **not** include official puzzle inputs, puzzle descriptions, or any other Advent of Code content.
-Only my own solutions to teh puzzles are provided.
+Only my own solutions to the puzzles are provided.
 The repository does **not** use the Advent of Code brand beyond mentioning the brand name and linking to the [official site](https://adventofcode.com/about).
 - Optional small test inputs may exist within each day’s folder to quickly verify correctness.
 - Fast and slow implementations allow comparing brute-force vs optimized approaches.